Overview

 `result = ctl::list<std::integral_constant<unsigned int, 9>, std::integral_constant<unsigned int, 2>, std::integral_constant<unsigned int, 5> >`

-default type is std::tuple
+RT default type is ctl::list.

 Variants: